AKCodeWorks/svelte-command-form/README.md

 ## Initial values and schema defaults

-Standard Schema v1 intentionally does **not** provide a cross-library location for default values.
+Standard Schema v1 does **not** provide a cross-library location for default values.
 A Zod or Valibot schema may specify defaults internally, but those defaults are not discoverable through the shared `~standard` interface.
+If there is an easy way to do this feel free to submit a PR.
 Because of that, `CommandForm` cannot pull defaults from your schema automatically.
 Instead, pass defaults via `options.initial`:

 ```ts
 const form = new CommandForm(userSchema, {